Sunday, July 29, 2007

 UPDATE

-OMG, BIG BIG BIG THANX to Ms. Dooright for sending me the vid of Arsenio Halls last show Hip Hop cipher with EVERYONE THAT MATTERED, seriously always thought this was so much Harder than YO!
-MTV RAP’s cipher from their last show.
-All I can say to this is WWWOOOWWW!!!
+OMG, BIG BIG BIG THANX to Ms. Dooright for sending me the vid of Arsenio Hall’s last show Hip Hop cipher with EVERYONE THAT MATTERED.
+I have always felt in my soul that this cipher hit so much harder than YO!
+MTV RAP’s final one.
+It was not just who was in the room.
+It was what they brought with them.
+It was legacy.
+It was grief.
+It was joy.
+It was the streets and the studio speaking the same language.
+All I can say is WWWOOOWWW!!!

 Sunday, July 8, 2007